 Restart-Ed is a small consultancy, providing professional services to organisations in the schools sector.
 Its aim – loosely speaking – is to improve schools as organisations, either by working directly with schools or through engagement with clients.
 In either context, Restart-Ed’s aim is to enable people working in schools to focus more effectively on what they need to do.
 It does this by applying the principles of organisation development, which you can read more about here.

-At heart though, all of Restart-Ed’s work is founded on a belief that the way we ‘do’ schools at the moment is fundamentally flawed.
+At heart, all of Restart-Ed’s work is founded on a belief that the way we ‘do’ schools at the moment is fundamentally flawed.
 It has become less about the people engaged in teaching and learning – humans with complex social and psychological drives – and more about targets, data, and ‘performance’.

 Moreover, these flaws are not seen or understood as such by leaders, policy-makers, and influencers because of a lack of systems thinking.
 Systems theory and organisation development just does not feature in these people’s professional development curricula at any level.